stanlymt/retropaddleball-site/src/support.md

    - Steps to reproduce the bug (if possible)
    - Screenshots or video (if applicable)

-You can also email us directly with the same information if you prefer.
+You can also email me directly with the same information if you prefer.

 ### When can I expect a response?

-We typically respond to support inquiries within 24-48 hours during business days.
+I typically respond to support inquiries within 24-48 hours during business days.
 For GitHub issues, you can track progress directly on the issue thread.

 ### Is Retro Paddle Ball available on other platforms?